saurabh260120/edgeai-gst-apps-defect-detection/README.md

 - The color of the segmentation can be changed in `gen_segment_mask` function.
 The pixel corresponding to the defect and pump and background can be changed to some other value to change the color of the mask.

-- After generating the segmentation mask it is blended with the real image.
+- After generating the rgb segmentation mask it is blended with the real image.

 ### <ins>Basic summary of the code changes</ins>